Prostitution in Canada: Prostitution and health

 Saskatchewan's HIV problems have received some publicity when health authorities blamed injectable drug users (IDU) and street sex workers in 2009.
-However HIV is uncommon amongst sex workers unless they are also IDUs and the Regina Street Workers Advocacy Project was critical of statements that demonised one group.
+However HIV is uncommon amongst sex workers unless they are also IDUs.
+The Regina Street Workers Advocacy Project was critical of statements that demonised one group.

 Prostitution and minors

 Child prostitution is illegal, but there are community concerns that it is a growing problem.
+The numbers of child prostitutes is disputed.
+According to police statistics only 5% of those charged with prostitution activities are youth and over 80% of them are young women.
+Others claim higher figures.
+A 2006 ECPAT report states that, while Statistics Canada estimates that between 10 and 15 per cent of people involved in street prostitution are under 18, this figure is viewed by most child advocates as a gross underestimate.
+On the other hand, doubt has been raised by UNICEF regarding ECPAT's methods.

-While expansive claims have been made as to its extent, expert reports conclude that such estimates cannot be relied upon.
-For instance, a 2002 report of the Justice Institute of British Columbia states that "Because of the illicit nature of commercial sexual exploitation, there is no way to accurately measure the number of children and youth being commercially sexually exploited.
+While expansive claims have been made as to its extent, expert reports conclude that there are few reliable estimates of the extent of child prostitution.
+For instance, a 2002 report of the Justice Institute of British Columbia states that, "because of the illicit nature of commercial sexual exploitation, there is no way to accurately measure the number of children and youth being commercially sexually exploited.
 Estimates of the number of commercially sexually exploited children and youth in Canada vary greatly."

 Federal initiatives

-The Criminal Code was amended in 1988 to include child sexual abuse, and linking juvenile prostitution to the “procuring” section.
-In 1995, the Federal-Provincial-Territorial Working Group on Prostitution stated that these provisions “have been ineffective in bringing customers and pimps of youths involved in prostitution to justice.”
+The Criminal Code was amended in 1988 to include child sexual abuse, and linking juvenile prostitution to the "procuring" section.
+In 1995, the Federal-Provincial-Territorial Working Group on Prostitution stated that these provisions "have been ineffective in bringing customers and pimps of youths involved in prostitution to justice."
 They reported that charges under these provisions were rare, and that juvenile prostitutes and their clients continued to be charged under the general summary conviction offence prohibiting street prostitution, as with adults.
-Enforcement problems resulted from the reluctance of youths to testify against pimps, and the difficulty of apprehending clients.
+Enforcement problems resulted from the reluctance of youths to testify against pimps and the difficulty of apprehending clients.